KevinLarg/AMLS_assignment23_24/README.md

 12/01/24: Note that did try to clone the repository and run the code itself, yet get an error couldn't address:
-Cannot parse keras metadata at path A/my_saved_model\keras_metadata.pb: Received error: Error parsing message This maybe due to the auto-changing of Line Feed done by Git, changing the content of file metadata.pb The main.py is working and loading fine in the prepared conda environment.
+Cannot parse keras metadata at path A/my_saved_model\keras_metadata.pb: Received error: Error parsing message This maybe due to the auto-changing of Line Feed done by Git, changing the content of file metadata.pb

+Recommend to set the autocrlf to false, maybe helpful The main.py is working and loading fine in the prepared conda environment.